Security Controls

 Fintoc signs all webhook events before sending them to your systems.

-You should always verify webhook signatures before processing an event.
-This allows you to:
+Always verify webhook signatures before processing an event.
+Verifying the signature lets you:

 Verifying webhook signatures ensures that downstream systems react only to trusted events.